Agreements for CiC schemes

 In some instances, ICPs and IDNO's can self-approve their own design, subject to the qualifying criteria to reach self-inspection level.
 The table below indicates the Market Segments within which the ICP/IDNO can self-approve their designs:

-An audit process is in place to ensure that designs are compliant with WPD policies and standard techniques.
+An audit process is in place to ensure that designs are compliant with NGED policies and standard techniques.

 The table below identifies the qualifying criteria that will apply to allow an ICP/IDNO to move between the different levels of design approval: